Zverik/mbtiles-php/README.md

 and name it "\<mapname\>@2x.mbtiles" - where \<mapname\> is the name of your regular, normal resolution map.

-If such a file does not exist, then these customers will be served tiles from the regular map.
+If such a file does not exist, then these visitors will be served tiles from the regular map.